pmowrer/resume/cv.md

 <http://github.com/pmowrer>

 # Work Experience
+## Updater, Lead Frontend Engineer, Dec 2014 - Nov 2018
+Played a key role in building Updater’s frontend team, growing it from 2 to 8.
+Drove effort to continuously modernize the frontend tech stack and architecture supporting the company's mobile-first single page web apps.
+Led development effort of important company product initiatives.
+Contributed to open source where possible in an effort to build Updater’s presence and return effort to the community.

 ## Sports195, Lead Software Engineer, Dec 2013 - Nov 2014
 Led one of the development verticals for the company's mobile-first single page web app product, a white label global sports news portal built on a Backbone/Node/Scala stack.